Blog |

 None of these people borrowing this money from the banks want to lose money because the banks are charging them interest rates as well.
 So they need to use the money.
 What do they do?
 They spend it.
 They buy new cars, new houses, new… everything.
 They don't save a penny.

-According to Keynesian economists this will produce a booming economy.
+According to Keynesian economists, this will produce a booming economy.
 As the money keeps flowing through the various hands the economy is being propped up by the purchases.
 To a Keynesian, nothing is better for society than for everyone to spend every single dime they earn, and save nothing.

 But, there is a problem.
 The problem, as Richard Werner, economist and international banking expert has pointed out, is that the banks do not actually lend the reserves that they have on hold with the Federal Reserve Bank.
-Since the reserves are not being lent out there is no increase in lending, no increase consumption, and thus, no booming economy.
+Since the reserves are not being lent out there is no increase in lending, no increased consumption, and thus, no booming economy.

-The negative interest rates explanation is a bust.
+The negative interest rates explanation is a bust

-That brings us to the second reason: believe the Federal Reserve Bank and governments want a cashless society.
+That brings us to the second reason: George’s research leads him to believe that the Federal Reserve Bank and governments want a cashless society.
 A little lesser-known component of a cashless society would be the government's ability to do “bail-ins.”
 If there's no cash in the system, all of your excess productivity is held in this banking system, in the form of digital currency.
 Now your money is in danger.
 You can’t keep it safe under your mattress or in your home safe.
 Why is that important?
 Uncle Sam has trillions of dollars of debt.
 Look at the way governments in debt have acted over history.
 They take their citizens’ money… your money.

 If your money is digital, then there would be no way for you to extract your money from the bank if Uncle Sam wants to come in and take it for himself.
 He can just swoop in and pay off his $20+ trillion (and growing) debt, using your money.